-While Sleater-Kinney’s roots may have been in the riot grrrl movement in the Pacific Northwest, sonically the band shared little in common with the lo-fi punk rock of Bikini Kill or the grunge of L7.
-For a slight hint of what one’s getting into on Dig Me Out, just look past the guitar on the album’s cover (which is, in itself a homage to The Kinks Kink Kontroversy) to find the LP sleeve of Black Sabbath’s Vol. 4 pinned up on the wall.
-Sleater-Kinney aren’t metal, mind you, but having emerged from a D.I.Y. punk scene and with an ear for the heavy rock canon, Sleater-Kinney created a brand new sound all their own, one that steps outside any comfortable D.I.Y. constraints in favor of something bigger.
+While Sleater-Kinney’s roots may have been in the riot grrrl movement in the Pacific Northwest, the band took a different stylistic tack than the raw punk of Bikini Kill or the grunge of L7.
+For a slight hint of what one’s getting into on Dig Me Out, just look past the guitar on the album’s cover (which pays homage to The Kinks’ Kink Kontroversy) to find the LP sleeve of Black Sabbath’s Vol. 4 pinned up on the wall.
+Sleater-Kinney aren’t metal, but having emerged from a D.I.Y. punk scene and with an ear for the heavy rock canon, Sleater-Kinney created a brand new sound all their own, one that steps outside any comfortable D.I.Y. constraints in favor of something bigger.

-The middle section of the album reveals some of the band’s most beloved songs, from “Words and Guitar,” the best song ever written about rock ‘n’ roll, to the short and sax-blaring “It’s Enough,” to the single and fan favorite “Little Babies,” with its infectious nonsense chorus that’s impossible not to like.
+The middle section of the album reveals some of the band’s most beloved songs, from “Words and Guitar,” one of the best songs ever written about rock ‘n’ roll, to the short, sax-blaring “It’s Enough,” to “Little Babies,” with its infectious, nursery-rhyme-like chorus.
 Though the album may peak here, the quality of the songs don’t dip in the slightest, with vicious rockers like “Not What You Want,” the aptly titled “Dance Song ’97″ and commanding, fuzzed-out closer “Jenny” following suit.

 Dig Me Out was just the first of a five-album run of truly amazing material from this Olympia-via-Portland trio, and along with The Woods remains their best.
-Though there have been bands that rocked as hard as Sleater-Kinney, a few all-girl bands at that, there has never been a band, nor likely will there ever be one that can boast chops, songwriting and style like they did.
+Though there have been bands that rocked as hard as Sleater-Kinney, rare has there been such a band to boast the chops, songwriting and style like they did.